 WHAT'S NEW @ THE FOUNDATION

-The Sturgis Area Community Foundation 2014 Annual Report is now available online for download.
-Click here.
+The Sturgis Area Community Foundation Annual Report is available online: click here.

 Foundation Competitive Grant Awards returned nearly $32,000 to the community by way of the most recent Competitive Grant program.
 For details on these grants please see the Scholarships & Grants/ Past Grants page.

 Sturgis Area Community Foundation Celebrating 50+ Years.